Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Key behavioural features of panic disorder are avoidance and safety behaviours.
 Avoidance is when you miss out on fun or important experiences because of anxiety, for example, missing out on your favourite band’s concert because you’re afraid of having a panic attack in the crowd.
 Safety behaviours are things you do to feel less anxious, for example, asking a friend to meet you when the leave the house, so that you don’t have to go out alone.

 Avoidance and safety behaviours lessen your anxiety briefly, making you feel better in the short-term.
 But, in the long-term, they prevent you from overcoming your fears, which keeps panic disorder going.
 Therefore, behavioural strategies aim to help you stop doing the things that make your anxiety worse and start doing things that will build your confidence and resilience.

-Coping With Symptoms of Social Anxiety
+Coping With Symptoms of Panic Disorder

 - To calm feelings of panic, breathe in through your nose for 3 seconds, and out for at least 3 seconds.

 - As you breathe, focus on your breath.
 Notice how it feels in your nose, throat, chest, and stomach.
 As you breathe out, notice any tension leaving your body.

 - Repeat for at least 3 minutes, or until you feel calmer.

 People with panic disorder tend to focus on their bodies, so that they can be on the ‘lookout’ for panic attack symptoms.